Lylio/pollster/README.md

 ## Built with Spring Boot, React and MySQL

 ### Description
-A polling application which allows users to vote on topics.
+A polling application which allows users to create polls on which other users can vote.
 Demo can be found at (coming soon)

 #### Docker-Compose Launch
 1. `docker-compose up` - this command will spin up the Spring Boot, React and MySQL-database containers.
 Access the app